flegaspi700/Chat-AI/README.md

 - **💬 Conversational AI Chat:** Interact with Google Gemini 2.5 Flash to ask questions and get information from your provided sources
 - **📚 Chat History:** Save and load multiple conversations with auto-generated titles
 - **🔍 Conversation Search:** Search conversations by title or message content with real-time filtering
+- **🎯 Advanced Search Filters:** Filter conversations by date range, source type, and more ✨ NEW
+- **⌨️ Keyboard Shortcuts:** Navigate faster with Ctrl+N, Ctrl+K, Ctrl+E, and more ✨ NEW
 - **✨ Content Summaries:** AI-generated summaries for uploaded files and URLs with key points
-- **📥 Export Conversations:** Download chat history as TXT or PDF files ✨ NEW
+- **📥 Export Conversations:** Download chat history as TXT or PDF files
 - **⚡ Streaming Responses:** Real-time AI response streaming with animated progress indicator
 - **💾 Auto-Save Everything:** Messages, sources, themes, and conversations automatically persist across sessions
 - **🔒 Input Validation:** Comprehensive security with file size limits, URL validation, and SSRF protection